cloudflare/cloudflare-docs/products/images/src/content/cloudflare-images/upload-images/dashboard-upload.md

 1. Click **Images**.
 1. Drag your image to **Quick upload**, or click **Drop images here or click to browse**.

-After the upload finishes, your new image will appear in your Images list of files.
+After the upload finishes, your new image will appear in your list of files.